LeoLeBras/react-native-redux-starter-kit/README.md

 #### Middlewares

-Sometimes you need to write some promises in your app, and guess what:  `react-native-redux-starter-kit` support them now!
+Sometimes you need to write some promises in your app with Redux, and guess what:  `react-native-redux-starter-kit` support them now!
 Here is an example of a pretty simple promise:

 ```js